About Me

 A little history

 I started working at One Medical in 2015 on the electronic medical record and provider application, 1life.
-Lately I’ve been working on supporting our enterprise clients, especially with COVID-19 response.
-Previous to that I worked on our clinical team workflows, and helped migrate much of our infrastructure from Heroku and hosted services to Amazon Web Services.
+Lately I’ve been working on supporting our developers, streamlining and automating their workflows.
+Before that I supported our enterprise clients, especially with COVID-19 response, clinical team workflows, and helped migrate much of our infrastructure from Heroku and hosted services to Amazon Web Services.
 The first projects I worked on at One Medical were around clinical compliance with new standards and member registration.

 In 2013 I accepted an offer from Pivotal Labs and moved to the San Francisco Bay Area.
 After a few months of client projects I started work on Cloud Foundry, where I worked on services, BOSH, and operations.